STEVE INSKEEP, Host:

 JOYCE: But Bob Wood thinks he might.
 Wood's a biologist at the National Oceanic and Atmospheric Administration.
 He studies his fish in a boxy little building on the Maryland shore of the Chesapeake Bay.

-Dr. BOB WOOD (National Oceanic and Atmospheric Administration): Come on in.
+BOB WOOD: Come on in.
 And what we have here is a way to run controlled experiments on nutrition and disease.

 JOYCE: Here, scientists keep vats full of striped bass and white perch, two species that spawn in the Bay.
 This is where Wood's team tries to figure out why striper numbers go up and go down.
 They thought they had the 1980s crash figured out.